Fashion

 The true dancer, the true artist is the one who can captivate an audience for half an hour, an hour, or even two hours through artistry alone, without resorting to erotic gestures or revealing her body.

-This is precisely why I created the show Histoire; a French word that means both history and story.
+This is precisely why I created my first show Histoire ; a French word that means both history and story.
 In that show, I was either narrating the history of the dance or telling a story through the dance.
-It may have been the first time in the history of Oriental dance that narrative structure — real storytelling — was introduced.
+It may have been the first time in the history of Oriental dance that narrative structure real storytelling was introduced.

 1. If we title this feature "The Last Diva," what does that term mean to you?
 Do you see a gap in the current landscape for a figure with that kind of singular, commanding presence, and what advice would you give to today's dancers who are navigating a fragmented social media-driven landscape?